zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - `sid`: String.
 The recording ID.
 The unique identification of the current recording.

 - `serverResponse`: JSON.
 The details about the recording status.
+The `query` method does not return this field if you have set `snapshotConfig`.
   - `fileListMode`: String.
 The data type of `fileList`.
     - `"string"`: `fileList` is a string.
 In composite mode, `fileListMode` is `"string"`.
     - `"json"`: `fileList` is a JSONArray.
 In individual mode, `fileListMode` is `"json"`.
   - `fileList`: When `fileListMode` is `"string"`, `fileList` is a string that represents the filename of the M3U8 file.
 When `fileListMode` is `"json"`, `fileList` is a JSONArray that contains the details of each recorded file.
+The `query` method does not return this field if you have set `snapshotConfig`.
     - `filename`: String.
 The name of the M3U8 file.
     - `trackType`: String.
 The type of the recorded file.
       - `"audio"`: Audio file.